 Skip to contents

-Internal function used to save the dataframe at specific times in case save_at is not equal to dt in the simulation specifications.
+Internal function used to save the data frame at specific times in case the save interval (save_by) is not equal to dt in the simulation specifications.

 Usage